Please note: to apply you must be registered in our application management system a minimum of two business days prior to the closing date

 All successful applicants are required to comply with all Australian law relating to employing or engaging people who work or volunteer with children, including working with children checks and mandatory reporting.
 Successful organisations who provide services directly to children, or whose funded activities involve contact with children, will additionally be required to implement the National Principles for Child Safe Organisations.

-Industry advisors will assess your application against the published assessment criteria.
-Our will moderate the assessment.
+Industry Advisors will assess your application against the published assessment criteria.
+Creative Australia staff will moderate the assessment.

 You must respond to all three selection criteria: viability, impact and strategic focus.

-Listed under each criterion are points the assessors may consider when reviewing your application.
+Listed under each criterion are points the Industry Advisors may consider when reviewing your application.

 Viability

-- The skills and abilities of those involved, and their relevance to the project.
+- skills and ability of artists, arts professionals, collaborators, or participants involved, and relevance to activity

-- Realistic and achievable planning and resource use, including contingency and COVID-safe plans for projects that involve public presentations, domestic or international travel.
+- realistic and achievable planning and resource use, including, where relevant, contingency and safety plans for activities involving public presentation, national or international travel

-- Appropriate payments to participating artists, creative professionals, collaborators, participants, or cultural consultants.
+- appropriate payments to participating artists, arts professionals, collaborators, participants, or cultural consultants

-- Measures being applied to ensure the safety and wellbeing of people involved in the project
+- the safety and wellbeing of people involved in the project

-- Evidence of appropriate consultation with participants, audiences or communities.
+- evidence of appropriate consultation and engagement with participants, audiences or communities

 Impact

-- The extent to which this activity develops an international market or relationship for, or enhances international networks, audiences, and profile.
+- the extent to which this activity develops an international market or enhances international networks, relationships, audiences, and profile

-Assessors will consider how your activity meets one or more of the strategic priorities identified in our International Engagement Strategy 2021–2025.
+Industry Advisors will consider how your activity aligns with one or more of the strategic priorities identified in our International Engagement Strategy 2021–2025.

 You must respond to one or more of the bullet points listed below.